 Cemeteries are insured under Council's public liability insurance policy.
 Risk is managed through a detailed biannual condition inspection by staff.
-Contractors also undertake inspections when carrying out maintenance on any site, with an agreement to identify issues that may present a risk.
+Contractors also undertake

 Risk Controls - Cemeteries

 Risk Control to Mitigate Risk Residual Risk

 There is a risk that monuments may not be constructed to Councils specifications leading to potential hazard to users.
 Ensure only Council approved stonemasons complete monumental works in the cemeteries.
 Provide monument specification to all contractors on an annual basis.
 Low